mysql/mysql-utilities/docs/man/mysqlprocgrep.rst

 .. option:: --print

    Print information about the matching processes.
-This is the default if no :option:`--kill-*` option is given.
-If a :option:`--kill-*` option is given, this option will print information about the processes before killing them.
+This is the default if no :option:`--kill-connection` or :option:`--kill-query` option is given.
+If a kill option is given, this option will print information about the processes before killing them.

-.. option:: -v, --verbose
+.. option:: --verbose, -v

    Be more verbose and print messages about execution.
 Can be given multiple times, in which case the verbosity level increases.

-.. option:: -G, --basic-regexp, --regexp
+.. option:: --regexp, --basic-regexp, -G

-   Use 'REGEXP' operator to match patterns instead of 'LIKE'.
+   Use **REGEXP** operator to match patterns instead of **LIKE**.

-.. option:: -Q, --sql, --print-sql
+.. option:: --sql, --print-sql, -Q

    Emit the SQL for matching or killing the queries.
-If the :option:`--kill-*` option is given, a routine for killing the queries are generated.
+If the :option:`--kill-connection` or :option:`--kill-query` option is given, a routine for killing the queries are generated.

 .. option:: --sql-body